tobyStone/Learning-PHP/README.md

 # Learning-PHP
-range of exercises from "Beginning PHP" by Matt Doyle, including MySQL
+range of exercises from "Beginning PHP" by Matt Doyle, including MySQL, and from "PHP 7 in Easy Steps" by Mike McGrath.

-Code courtesy of Matt Doyle, some extended through exercises.
+Code courtesy of Matt Doyle and Mike McGrath, some extended through exercises.

 Range of PHP programs as learning exercises using WAMPServer and Visual Studio Code.